23rd Division (South Vietnam): 1964

+1965

+On 28 January the Division launched an operation to clear the VC held hamlet of Phu Lac, 14km southeast of Tuy Hòa.
+Two battalions of the 44th Infantry, the Division reconnaissance company, a troop of M113 armored personnel carriers and some territorials launched the attack but were stopped by VC fire.
+US and REpublidc of Vietnam Air Force (RVNAF) airstrikes followed and then US helicopters dropped CS powder on the VC positions.
+The ARVN delayed their advance allowing the CS to disperse and the VC to regroup and they held back seven successive assaults before evacuating by boat at nightfall.
+The following day the ARVN found 85 VC dead and captured six VC, two light machine guns, six individual weapons, and ten suspects.
+Civilians reported seeing 60 VC bodies being evacuated by sampans.
+ARVN losses were seven dead and 14 wounded.

+On 3 September 1965 over 500 VC overran four hamlets in Nghĩa Hành district, Quảng Ngãi province.
+In reaction, the ARVN deployed three Regional Forces companies and five Popular Forces platoons north and south of the area, while the 1st Battalion, 45th Infantry, backed by a scout company and a platoon each of M113s and 105mm howitzers, advanced from east to west.
+The attack bogged down as troops tried to cross 700 meters of open ground.
+As reinforcements arrived, the VC withdrew into the northern blocking force where another fight occurred.
+The VC lost 79 killed and two captured, one 57mm recoilless rifle, three automatic rifles, and 18 other weapons.
+ARVN losses were 14 killed and 27 wounded.

-On 29 July 1965, as a show of force, United Front for the Liberation of Oppressed Races (FULRO) troops seized a Highland Civilian Irregular Defense Group (CIDG) border camp at Buon Brieng in Darlac Province, withdrawing several days later with 176 CIDG personnel.
-When elements of the Division reoccupied the camp, and forced several hundred FULRO supporters to join local South Vietnamese Regional Forces (RF) units, tensions increased further.
+On 29 July, as a show of force, United Front for the Liberation of Oppressed Races (FULRO) troops seized a Highland Civilian Irregular Defense Group (CIDG) border camp at Buon Brieng in Darlac Province, withdrawing several days later with 176 CIDG personnel.
+When elements of the division reoccupied the camp, and forced several hundred FULRO supporters to join local Regional Forces units, tensions increased further.
 In mid-December FULRO launched a series of coordinated attacks in the Highland Provinces of Quang Duc and Phu Bon, seizing a province headquarters and killing 32 ARVN troops before government forces, including an Airborne battalion flown in, restored order.
 The incidents were more a demonstration than a genuine revolt, and after the initial attacks, FULRO military activity subsided.

+1966-1967

-In 1966 the Division which previously had only 2 infantry regiments added a third regiment.
+In 1966 the Division, which previously had only two infantry regiments, added a third regiment.

-From 25 August 1966 to 1 December 1967 the Division's 44th Regiment participated in Operation Byrd with the US 2nd Battalion, 7th Cavalry Regiment in Bình Thuận Province, over the course of the operation the regiment lost 41 killed while total Viet Cong (VC) losses were 913 killed.
+From 25 August 1966 to 1 December 1967 the Division's 44th Regiment participated in Operation Byrd with the US 2nd Battalion, 7th Cavalry Regiment in Bình Thuận Province, over the course of the operation the regiment lost 41 killed while total VC losses were 913 killed.

-From 6 April to 11 October 1967 the Division participated in Operation Francis Marion with the US 4th Infantry Division and 173rd Airborne Brigade against People's Army of Vietnam (PAVN) base areas in Pleiku, Darlac and the Kon Tum Provinces.
+From 6 April to 11 October 1967 the division participated in Operation Francis Marion with the US 4th Infantry Division and 173rd Airborne Brigade against People's Army of Vietnam (PAVN) base areas in Pleiku, Darlac and the Kon Tum Provinces.
 Total PAVN losses were 1600 killed.